Koncsi/closest-coords/README.md

 ## Summary

 The program have three main parts.
-The data reading, the distance function and the search algorithm.Additionally, I created a simple benchmark and a data generator class to show the weakness of the current implementation.
+The data reading, the distance function and the search algorithm.
+Additionally, I created a simple benchmark and a data generator class to show the weakness of the current implementation.

 The data reader function is a simple one thread implementation with the built-in tools.